Wilcoxon-type Multivariate Cluster Elastic Net: Numerical Simulation

+where $e_{is}=y_{is}-\bm{x}_i^T\bm{\beta}_s, e_{js}=y_{js}-\bm{x}_j^T\bm{\beta}_s$, and $\gamma_s \; (\gamma_s>0)$ is the tuning parameter.
 MCEN uses the {\choosefont{pcr}mcen} package in R software \citep{MCENr}, and SEN are fitted by the {\choosefont{pcr}glmnet} package in R software \citep{glmnet}.
 For WLASSO, we use {\choosefont{pcr}LADlasso} \citep{wang2007robust} in the package called {\choosefont{pcr}MTE} \citep{MTE}, as mentioned in \cite{wlasso}.
-The tuning parameters of all methods are chosen by five-fold cross validation, and the cluster sizes of $2$ and $3$ are candidates for the proposed method and MCEN.
+The tuning parameters of all methods are chosen by five-fold cross validation, and the criteria for cross validation are determined by the minimum median of APE.
+For the number of cluster $k$, $2$ and $3$ are candidates for the proposed method and MCEN. \